Lokathor/gba-from-scratch/book_src/introduction.md

 The "binutils" for a toolchain are utilities to work on binaries that the toolchain produces.
 If we want to convert our compiler output into a usable ROM image (or do other neat things), we'll need to use the binary utils.

-There's two main sets of utils:
+Since there's two major open source C toolchains, there's two main sets of binutils: one for LLVM and one for GNU.

 * The [cargo-binutils](https://github.com/rust-embedded/cargo-binutils) extension for cargo lets us access the binutils for the LLVM that comes with our Rust toolchain.
   Once you have this, all the "usual" binutils become available as cargo subcommands.